7 Times Your Airline Likely Owes You Money

 You’re bumped from a flight

 By law, your carrier has to make it up to you.
 The rules are very specific.
 Assuming the airline doesn’t get you to your destination within an hour of your original arrival time, you’re entitled to double the one-way fare, up to $675, according to Department of Transportation regulations.
 If you arrive more than two hours late, it’s four times the fare, up to $1,350.
 Ask the desk agent nicely and you might be able to secure meal vouchers as well, though the law doesn’t require that they be provided.
-Find out why throwing away your boarding pass could make you lose money.

 You volunteer your seat